 Day 13: Depart Kathmandu

-Depending on your time of departure, there may be some time today for last-minute souvenir shopping or a final meal of dal bhat or some delicious Nepalese momo.
+Depending on your departure time, there may be some time today for last-minute souvenir shopping, a final meal of dal bhat, or some delicious Nepalese momo.
 You'll then be transferred to the airport in good time for your flight.